alkoclick/alkoclick.github.io/words/Joint optimisation on Sociotechnical systems.md

 ## Conclusions

-Sociotechnical vision is the ability of seeing a system via a social, technical and finally a sociotechnical lens.
+Sociotechnical systems vision is the ability of seeing a system via a social, technical and finally a sociotechnical lens.
 Typically only the last one actually represents the system's complexity.
 Meaningful ways to describe and improve the system usually surface when you see that full complexity.

 In short, failing or refusing to see the organisational aspect of any tech system is like working with your one eye permanently closed 😉